Dollar Bank: National recognition

 On April 6, 1998, the Dollar Bank online banking service was inducted into the 1998 Computerworld Smithsonian Innovation Collection.

 Product development

 In January 2005, the Dollar Bank CD Ladder was launched as the first CD of its kind.
 Laddering is based upon the premise of not putting all money in a single CD.
 By dividing money between CD terms ranging from short to long, CDs with a range of yields that reflect market expectations for the future direction of interest rates are purchased.

 Dollar Bank was the first to offer text messaging on June 19, 2007, and mobile online banking was introduced on June 5, 2008.

 On March 11, 2009, Dollar Bank introduced reverse mortgages to provide financial help to seniors.

 Recent developments

 In July 2012, Dollar Bank was the first financial institution in the region to release video personal teller machines.
-This allows customers to speak to a live teller during non-traditional banking hours.
+These machines allow customers to speak to a live teller during non-traditional banking hours.